moonquddus/tricksterjs/README.md

 ### What external stuffs did you put in this project?
 - riot.js
-- Bootstrap 4.0 (You can very easily take this out)
+- Normalize.css (You can very easily take this out)

 That's it